hiibolt/niu-metis-documentation/src/chapter_1.md

 If you only need CPU-based computation, chapters **2-3.1** will teach you everything you need.

-If you need GPU passthrough or have a complicated project, it is recommended to read this book in its entirety!
+If you need GPU passthrough or have a very complicated project, it is recommended to read this book in its entirety!